-The showers were also unsanitary because people were forced to urinate in them because there were no toilets in the pod area.
-This caused skin irritation problems.
+The showers were also unsanitary because people were forced to urinate in them, since toilets in the pod area were not working.
+This has caused skin irritation problems.

-The jail captain addressed these conditions by claiming that the spaces will be properly sanitized, but they were not.
+Further, the jail captain claimed that the spaces will be properly sanitized, but they were not.

-Similarly, people working in the kitchen got infected with COVID-19, but the jail still allowed food to be distributed to every unit.
-Incarcerated people were not consuming the food because they feared contamination from the virus.
-Even the jail staff knew it was contaminated.
+Kevin added that people working in the kitchen got infected, but the jail still allowed food to be distributed to every unit.
+Incarcerated people were not consuming the food because they feared it was contaminated with the virus.

-Kevin also affirmed Richard’s statement that some correctional officers do not wear face masks.
-In Kevin’s recollection, he said that four deputies do not wear face masks; they are protecting themselves but not the incarcerated population.
+He also affirmed Richard’s statement that some correctional officers do not wear face masks.
+In Kevin’s recollection, he said that he has seen at least four deputies not wearing face masks, putting incarcerated people in harm’s way.

-In his closing statement, Kevin said that Santa Rita Jail and the Alameda County Sheriff’s Department have been human trafficking prisoners.
+In his closing statement, Kevin said that Santa Rita Jail and the Alameda County Sheriff’s Department are capitalizing on their incarceration.